Our Story & Mission | SICCODE.com Classification Authority Since 1998

 Our Story & Mission

-From the beginning, the site was built as a practical reference — not a sales platform — serving students, researchers, small businesses, and professionals who needed reliable classification guidance without barriers or paywalls.
+From the beginning, the site was built as a practical public resource rather than a sales-first platform.
+The goal was to help students, researchers, small businesses, and professionals find industry classification guidance without barriers or paywalls.

 Growth Through Use, Not Promotion